 What began as a social gathering for the local residents has grown into a major fundraising project for St. Vincent Parish.
 While the parish sponsors and organizes the annual event, the entire community takes ownership and supports the annual Seminary Picnic.

+The area was settled by a group of Catholic settlers from Barren County, Kentucky.
+Saint Mary's of the Barrens Seminary was the first home of St. Vincent DePaul Parish and the source of the name "Seminary Picnic."
 The parish actually had two churches in which to worship: the old historic Church of the Assumption and St. Boniface Church on W. St. Joseph St. In the early 1960s, parishioners built the new St. Vincent de Paul Catholic Church to combine the parish into one gathering place to worship.

 The tradition of the Seminary Picnic remains with the local residents and their many annual visitors.
-This year, the picnic will be 3 days, beginning with Friday August 6th and running thru Sunday, August 8th.